willemjanvdun/OCA_notes/notes.md

 - If the method of a functional interface takes one parameter, you can omit the brackets.
 For example, ```x -> expression``` and ```(x) -> expression are equivalent```.
 If the method of a functional interface takes no parameter, you must write empty brackets.
 For example, ```( ) -> expression```
 - If you're replacing a method that does not take any parameters, the parameter list part of the lambda expression must be ().
 ``` () -> System.out.println("running...")```
-- The following is ok as well when the method returns a void (but ugly IMHO)
+- The following is ok as well when the method returns a void;
 ```() -> { System.out.println("running..."); return; }```

 ## Overriding